metio/terraform-provider-k8s/docs/data-sources/argoproj_io_app_project_v1alpha1_manifest.md

 Optional:

-- `name` (String) Name is an alternate way of specifying the target cluster by its symbolic name
+- `name` (String) Name is an alternate way of specifying the target cluster by its symbolic name.
+This must be set if Server is not set.
 - `namespace` (String) Namespace specifies the target namespace for the application's resources.
 The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace
-- `server` (String) Server specifies the URL of the target cluster and must be set to the Kubernetes control plane API
+- `server` (String) Server specifies the URL of the target cluster's Kubernetes control plane API.
+This must be set if Name is not set.

 <a id="nestedatt--spec--namespace_resource_blacklist"></a>